Voices of Renaissance

 In a nurturing school environment, our mission is to develop intellect, build character and foster confidence in African-American and Latino boys while developing the social, emotional, educational, and physical needs of those who have few or no positive role models in the communities in which they live.
 While using thoughtful music and affirmative spoken word as a conduit, we endeavor to empower The Young Kings to be strong, productive and successful global citizens.
 We further aim to continuously assemble community and business leaders as mentors and role models who are committed to providing the tools necessary to achieve high standards succeed academically and become knowledgeable and productive members of society with the support of their parents, families, schools and communities.

-The First Ladies of Renaissance began in the spring of 2010, in response to the prior establishment of the Young Kings – as the girls in the school voiced their interest in having a group of their own.
-Like the Young Kings, the First Ladies has focuses on developing leadership skills, cultural awareness, academic success, college expectations, healthy life styles and positive image building, interest in civic engagement, and the bonds of sisterhood.
+The Young Queens began in the spring of 2010, in response to the prior establishment of the Young Kings – as the girls in the school voiced their interest in having a group of their own.
+Like the Young Kings, the Young Queens has focused on developing leadership skills, cultural awareness, academic success, college expectations, healthy life styles and positive image building, interest in civic engagement, and the bonds of sisterhood.
 Additionally, the goal is to expose students to new experiences and provide opportunities for them to implement their knowledge to make a difference in the lives of others.
-The First Ladies is now firmly established as a key program at the school and has shown a great impact in the lives of the girls, and the school overall.
+The Young Queens is now firmly established as a key program at the school and has shown a great impact in the lives of the girls, and the school overall.

 The purpose of the Dr. Roger F. Harris Oratorical Society is to provide an opportunity for our students to learn the art and style of public speaking in a safe and nurturing environment where they can gain the maturity, experience and knowledge to speak formally about meaningful topics.
 Performing speeches from memory, students learn to read and deeply analyze texts that they can then present in a clear, understandable way with confidence in front of a large audience.